Section: Overview

 About Ligia Pelosi

-Ligia Pelosi has worked in education for over 20 years, with 11 of those spent in higher education.
-Her work in primary schools was as a generalist and LOTE teacher, but most extensively as a music specialist.
+Ligia has experience in a broad range of leadership roles, including leading teaching and learning teams and course chairing.
+She has been in college level leadership roles since 2020, and is currently Associate Dean of Learning and Teaching in the College of Arts, Business, Law, Education and IT.
+Prior to entering higher education, Ligia's work in primary schools was as a generalist and LOTE teacher, but most extensively as a music specialist.
 This experience positioned Ligia as a passionate advocate for embedding literacy learning within a creative arts framework, to create a meaningful and authentic language experience for students.

-Currently, Ligia shares the role of Course Chair for the Bachelor of Education (P-12).
-She teaches in the Bachelor of Education (P-12) and the Master of Teaching (Primary).
-Ligia completed her PhD as a creative project – a novel and exegesis.
+Ligia completed her PhD as a creative project: a novel and exegesis.
 Her research and writing to date is positioned within qualitative narrative methodologies in the field of literacy and creativity.
+Her research and writing has national and international reach and to date is positioned within qualitative narrative methodologies in various fields of learning and teaching.

 Qualifications